 The following is a post from contributing writer, Roan, of Joyful Always.

 This post is one of a series of posts about teaching high school Home Economics in your homeschool.
-I have three daughters, two of which are currently in high school.
+I have two children who are currently in high school.
 Using my original plans and checklists, my daughters are earning one high school credit each year in Home Ec.
 Today I will share how I teach menu planning and recipe collecting.

 This can be a cute, decorative one that is designed specifically for recipe collecting, or it can be as simple as a regular binder with plain paper and tabbed dividers.
 You can even have your student create the binder herself using scrapbooking supplies.

 Teach your student exactly how to menu plan.